 Highland Orchards

-Apples are available for picking from mid-July through October, so there are lots of chances to get just the right kind for everything from salads to applesauce.
+Highland Orchards is a gem in Chester County.
+Their orchards are open for picking from mid-July through October, so there are lots of chances to get just the right kind for everything from salads to applesauce.
+We also love visiting their huge pumpkin patch, which is also very popular in fall.

 Shady Brook Farm